jmcs/metricz/README.rst

 Metricz
 ===============================

-Metricz makes it easy to write your metrics to the Bus kairosdb instance.
+Metricz makes it easy to write metrics to a Kairosdb instance running with OAuth2 security.

 Features